How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 As mentioned earlier, Kanazawa is the epicenter of traditional crafts and fine craftsmanship – and has been for hundreds of years.

-Kanazawa is the home and #1 producer of the Gold Leaf, a feather-light gold that’s applied to everything from temples, to castles, national treasures, and more.
-To be specific, not only is Kanazawa the #1 producer, but it produces almost 100% of the Gold Leafs in Japan!
+Kanazawa is the home and #1 producer of Gold Leaf, an art form known as kinpaku that uses a feather-light gold that’s applied to everything from temples to castles, national treasures, and more.

 With that said, if you want to dive deeper into the artisanal culture, visiting the Kanazawa Yasue Gold Leaf Museum is a must!

-In this museum you’ll learn all about the Gold Leaf and see several Gold Leaf works of art, from paintings to ceramics, and more!
+In this museum, you’ll learn all about the Gold Leaf and see several Gold Leaf works of art, from paintings to ceramics, and more!

 The general entry for the Kanazawa Yasue Gold Leaf Museum is 310 yen, roughly $2.